 No code is perfect, and we rely on PYTHIA users to report suspect behaviour to us.
 To help us in the subsequent debugging efforts, however, it is most helpful if you can present your case in as clear terms as possible.
 A convenient path is the following.

-- Check that your question does not already have an answer on our service desk.
+- Check that your question does not already have an answer on our Gitlab issue desk.

 - Users often combine PYTHIA with a set of other libraries in their studies, and then problems originally attributed to PYTHIA usually turn out to be located somewhere else.
 Therefore first of all check that the problem remains if no other libraries are being used.
 If you want to file a report that involves other libraries you have to have a very convincing case that the problem is in PYTHIA to be taken seriously.